Cleanup begins in soggy Northeast as Henri plods back to sea

 “It was a tragedy that this happened, because the people who live here are people who can ill afford to live anywhere else,” said Landry, a 72-year-old retiree whose second-floor home was spared.

+In central New Jersey, Dolores Hebert was still shaken Monday after being ferried to safety by boat with her dog and cat as 8 inches of rain fell and water surged through the streets in Rossmoor.

+“I was sleeping and when I woke up, it was up to my knees,” the 76-year-old said as she stood by a front door bearing 18-inch-high watermarks.
+“I didn’t know what to do.
+I panicked.”

-Associated Press writers Dave Collins in Hartford, Connecticut, and Philip Marcelo in Boston contributed to this report.
+Associated Press writers Dave Collins in Hartford, Connecticut, Michael Hill in Albany and Philip Marcelo in Boston contributed to this report.

 Credit: Eduardo Munoz Alvarez